Skip to Main Content

 The credibility of any sushi counter, whether in Tokyo's Ginza district, in a Manhattan high-rise, or in a Florida suburb, rests almost entirely on where the fish comes from and how it arrives.
 The premium end of American sushi has spent the last decade closing the gap with Japanese import standards, with operators sourcing from specialist distributors who airfreight from Tsukiji successor markets at Toyosu, from domestic day-boat fleets along the Gulf and Atlantic coasts, and from Pacific Northwest salmon operations that supply a coastal freshness standard to landlocked markets.
 What separates a credible sushi operation in a suburban Florida market from a middling one is whether the kitchen is participating in that sourcing network or working from the same broadline distributor inventory that supplies hotel banquet operations.

 This sourcing question has a direct bearing on the format question.
-Omakase-style service, where the kitchen sequences the meal and the diner follows the chef's selection, works leading when the sourcing program is strong enough to support daily variation based on what actually arrived in the leading condition.
+Omakase-style service, where the kitchen sequences the meal and the diner follows the chef's selection, works well when the sourcing program is strong enough to support daily variation based on what actually arrived in the leading condition.
 A la carte sushi menus, which lock in a fixed selection regardless of daily supply variation, are more forgiving of less precise sourcing relationships but also less able to showcase what a good sourcing program can deliver.
-Knowing which format X Sushi operates in is the most useful piece of information for a first visit.

 Placing X Sushi in Its Local Context